 Nonpublic placement sites providing educational services to students enrolled at publicly funded DC LEAs must administer the statewide assessment to DC students and comply with all applicable federal and DC laws and regulations governing the state assessment.
 For the purpose of this guidance, nonpublic placements are considered school or campus sites under the control of the LEA(s) where the nonpublic placement's student is enrolled.
 Accordingly, a nonpublic placement site shall identify a school test monitor.
 The nonpublic school test monitor must collaborate with LEA test integrity coordinator(s) at each LEA for which the placement serves students.
-Additionally, the nonpublic test monitor is responsible for creating and submitting to test integrity coordinators, at each applicable LEA, a school test plan for that site.
+Additionally, the nonpublic test monitor (or nonpublic school test coordinator, as appropriate) is responsible for creating and submitting directly to OSSE their school test security plans.